sinfin/capistrano-serviceman/README.md

 # Capistrano Serviceman

 Capistrano Serviceman helps you to manage Puma and Sidekiq processes using Systemd and watch them by Monit.
+Configuration is driven by templates directory structure, making it very easy to adjust all to your liking.

 ## Installation